Xavyrr/undertale_techdemo/README.md

 Made with ctrulib, sf2dlib, sftdlib, sfillib, libogg, Tremor, and some sound examples written by MerryMage.

+All code under the source directory (not recursively!) is licenced under the zlib licence, contained in ZLIB, except parts of main.c, because of not being able to ask the original author what licence they would like. :/

-All resources and sounds from Undertale by Toby Fox.
+I do not own Undertale.
+All resources and sounds from Undertale by Toby Fox and are copyrighted by him.

 NOTE: To make this demo to work correctly, copy these files: